Westgate, Nairobi

 Westgate Shopping Mall (also known as Westgate) is an upscale shopping mall located in the Westlands division of Nairobi, Kenya.
 It was first opened in 2007.

 Overview

-The five-storey mall opened in 2007 and included 350000 sqft of retail space and housed more than 90 stores.
+The five-story mall opened in 2007 and included 350000 sqft of retail space and housed more than 90 stores.
 Nakumatt and Planet Media Cinemas anchored the mall.
 Other large units included Identity, Mr. Price Home, Artcaffe, and Barclays Bank on the ground floor, and Millionaires Casino on the second floor.
 Smaller units included outlets for international brands Adidas, Bata Shoes, CFC Stanbic Bank, Converse, FedEx, and Samsung Mobile.

-The luxury shopping center was popular with Kenya's new consumer class, as well as foreign officials and expatriates.
+The luxury shopping center was popular with Kenya's new consumer class, as well as foreign officials and expatriates.The mall is owner by an Israeli-Kenyan holding company called Sony Holdings headquartered in Tel Aviv.

 2013 attack

 On 21 September 2013, a group of 4 terrorists associated with the al-Shabaab militant group wounded and killed customers, employees and visitors at the Westgate mall in an extended attack, using firearms and hand grenades.
 At least 68 people were reportedly killed, with over 200 injured.
 The terrorists held many customers hostage and it took four days to end the attack.
 By 25 September, three floors of the mall had collapsed because of it.